TroyRobinson/NEProto/README.md

 - Chat searches Census variables, overlaying metrics on map
 - `/logs` page shows a timeline: User Request bubble, then OpenRouter and US Census actions
 - Advanced queries trigger an immediate defer notice while a deeper model runs
+ - Chat auto-scroll positions the top of the view to the latest assistant reply so users read the answer first and can scroll to discover ideas at the end

 ## Gotchas
 - Append `_001E` to variable IDs for estimate values